vlas-voloshin/SubviewAttachingTextView/README.md

 You can easily integrate `SubviewAttachingTextViewBehavior` class into your custom `UITextView` subclass by following the implementation of `SubviewAttachingTextView`:

-- In both `init(frame:, textContainer:)` and `init?(coder:)` initializers, create a `SubviewAttachingTextViewBehavior` object (`VVSubviewAttachingTextViewBehavior` in Objective-C), store it in your text view instance, and assign it to the text view's `layoutManager.delegate` and `textStorage.delegate`.
+1. In both `init(frame:, textContainer:)` and `init?(coder:)` initializers, create a `SubviewAttachingTextViewBehavior` object (`VVSubviewAttachingTextViewBehavior` in Objective-C), store it in your text view instance.
+1. Assign your text view to the behavior's `textView` property.
+It's a weak property, so this won't create a retain cycle.
+1. Assing the behavior object to the text view's `layoutManager.delegate` and `textStorage.delegate`.
+This will enable the automatic attachment management.
 	- If your custom text view already needs a different object to be its layout manager's or text storage's delegate, you can manually proxy the calls to `layoutManager(_:, didCompleteLayoutFor:, atEnd:)` and `textStorage(_:, didProcessEditing:, range:, changeInLength:)` delegate methods, but keep in mind that `SubviewAttachingTextViewBehavior` might require more methods in future.
-- Override the setter of `textContainerInset` property of your text view and make it call `layoutAttachedSubviews()` method of the attachment behavior.
+1. Override the setter of `textContainerInset` property of your text view and make it call `layoutAttachedSubviews()` method of the attachment behavior.
 This ensures that the layout of attachments is updated when container insets are changed.

 ### Attaching subviews